The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 Tips for training your Yorkie pup

 Training your puppy starts on day one, and that can feel a little overwhelming for new puppy parents.
 It’s important to have a plan in place for the different stages and types of training your dog will need.
-We’ve broken down the most critical parts of training for you, so read on for a puppy training overview.
+We’ve broken down the most critical parts of training for you, but for a more hands-on guide, consider signing up for the free workshop from K9 Training Institute or Brandon McMillan’s MasterClass on Dog Training.
+We went through both courses ourselves and found them super practical and helpful during the first year of our pup’s life.

 Puppies typically have enough bladder control to begin housebreaking at around 12 weeks of age.
 However, we recommend beginning as soon as the puppy enters your home, as long as you keep realistic expectations.

 There are many strong opinions around housebreaking, with some suggesting crate training a Yorkie and others insisting that the practice is cruel, advocating for pen training or giving the puppy free range of your home.
 You’ll also need to decide if you want to train your dog to go outside, on pee pads, or both.

 We recommend something in between these approaches.
 The most important points of housebreaking your puppy are: frequent potty breaks, constant supervision, and lots of positive reinforcement for good behavior.
 You can read our step-by-step guide to potty training Yorkies here.